zenobio93/seat-docs/docs/upgrade_guides/seat1_to_2.md

 [ ... snip ... ]
 ```

+### publish the assets

+Next, we need to publish the new SeAT 2.0 CSS & Javascript and database migrations.
+This can be done with `php artisan vendor:publish --force`.

 ### reconfigure `.env` file

 With the new code ready to use, the next thing that is required is to reconnect the database.
 Remember that `.env` file you backed up earlier?
 Refer to it for the values needed in the newly installed env file that can be found at `/var/www/seat/.env`.